 Cory and Soda Halls

 Desk SpacePlease ask your faculty advisor for information about your new work area.
 Please notify email@example.com if there are any changes to your work area.

-Building AccessAfter you get your Cal 1 ID card please submit the Building Access Form to get basic graduate student level access clearances for EECS.
-All students with offices in Cory or Soda halls must submit the form.
-If you find your card is not working please visit the front desk at 387 Soda Hall.
-No faculty authorization is required for basic clearances, which includes building entries, grad student offices, conference rooms, and lounges.
+Building AccessAfter you get your Cal 1 Card, please submit a Building Access Form to get basic graduate student level clearances for the EECS buildings.
+Basic graduate level clearances includes building entries, grad student offices, conference rooms, and lounges.
 Access to research labs and other restricted spaces will require authorization from your advisor and/or lab PI.
 If you find your card is not working at any time, please visit the front desk at 387 Soda Hall.

 253 Cory Hall #1772

-Berkeley CA 94720-1772
+Berkeley, CA 94720-1772

 Your Name, CS Graduate Student

-396 Soda Hall - #1776
+396 Soda Hall #1776

-Berkeley CA 94720-1776
+Berkeley, CA 94720-1776

-Registration is a two-part process: Enrolling in classes and paying your fees:
+Registration is a two-part process: enrolling in classes and paying your fees.

 Center for Student Affairs